 Learn about Delta's Pesticide Use Control Bylaw No. 6788, 2009, and find out how to dispose of pesticides safely to prevent pollution.

-The Corporation of Delta joined with the Province of BC, the Government of Canada and Metro Vancouver to preserve the ecological integrity of this important area.
+Delta joined with the Province of BC, the Government of Canada and Metro Vancouver to preserve the ecological integrity of this important area.
 On March 24, 2004, a binding purchase agreement was reached to protect 2,042 hectares of Burns Bog as an Ecological Conservancy Area.